MicrosoftDocs/PowerShell-Docs/reference/5.1/PSScheduledJob/Set-JobTrigger.md

 ## NOTES

-- Job triggers have a **JobDefintion** property that associates them with the scheduled job.
+- Job triggers have a **JobDefinition** property that associates them with the scheduled job.
 When you change the job trigger of a scheduled job, the job is changed.
 You do not need to use a `Set-ScheduledJob` command to apply the changed trigger to the scheduled job.